 Kay Woods, a delegate from Three Rivers Community Presbyterian Church in California, said, “I am not only happy to hear many more young women and girls at this CSW but relieved and hopeful.
 Their voices are strong and determined but at the same time full of caring for both men and women as they work for gender equality.”

 The Presbyterian Ministry at the United Nations is one of the Compassion, Peace & Justice ministries of the Presbyterian Mission Agency.
 It is supported by your gifts to the Peace & Global Witness Offering.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Categories: Peace & Justice, Special Offerings, Women’s Ministries, Young Adult Volunteers

 Tags: compassion peace & justice, first presbyterian church in jamaica, grace fulda, ivy lopedito, joy durrant, kay woods, magdalene lewis, peace & global witness offering, presbyterian ministry at the united nations, presbyterian women, three rivers community presbyterian church, victoria alexander, young adult volunteers

-Ministries: All Women in the Church, Gender & Racial Justice, Compassion, Peace and Justice, Presbyterian Women, Young Adult Volunteers, Special Offerings
+Ministries: All Women in the Church, Gender, Racial and Intercultural Justice, Compassion, Peace and Justice, Presbyterian Women, Young Adult Volunteers, Special Offerings